cchitsiang/awesome-stars/topics.md

 ## automation

+- [fingerprintjs/BotD](https://github.com/fingerprintjs/BotD) - Bot detection library that runs in the browser.
+Detect automation tools.
+No server required, runs 100% on the client.
-- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
-It is designed to create runtime environment to use during your automatic tests.
+- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
+It is designed to create a runtime testing environment to use during your automatic tests.
 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code backend and automation builder.
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated service health dashboard
 - [reportportal/reportportal](https://github.com/reportportal/reportportal) - Main Repository.
 Report Portal starts here - see readme below.